 lmills@louisvillesports.org

-The Kentucky Sports Hall of Fame (KSHOF) fueled by the Kentucky Lottery was founded in 1963 to recognize athletes and sports figures who were born in, or who played their respective sport in, the Commonwealth of Kentucky.
-Each inductee is recognized with a bronze plaque that historically has been showcased at Freedom Hall at the Kentucky Exposition Center in Louisville, Ky.
-After a hiatus in the 1970s and 1980s, the KSHOF was reinstated.
-Its volunteer board of directors aligned with Kosair Charities, which provided administrative support and oversaw the banquet In return, Kosair Charities was the beneficiary of an annual donation.
-In 2018, when Kosair Charities ended its longtime relationship with the event, the KSHOF board unanimously voted to allow the Louisville Sports Commission to oversee and administer all aspects of the KSHOF.
+After a hiatus in the 1970s and 1980s, the KSHOF was reinstated with a volunteer board of directors aligned with Kosair Charities, which provided administrative support and oversaw the annual induction banquet.
+In return, Kosair Charities was the beneficiary of an annual donation.
+In 2018, when Kosair Charities ended its longtime relationship with the KSHOF, the KSHOF board unanimously voted to have the Louisville Sports Commission oversee and administer all aspects of the Hall of Fame.

 KSHOF inductees by year: